rustdesk/rustdesk-server/README.md

 See **[docs/environment-variables.md](docs/environment-variables.md)** for the full list of variables, the file/flag/env precedence rules, database and relay bandwidth tuning, Docker image variables, and examples.

-If you want extra features, [RustDesk Server Pro](https://rustdesk.com/pricing.html) might suit you better.

-If you want to develop your own server, [rustdesk-server-demo](https://github.com/rustdesk/rustdesk-server-demo) might be a better and simpler start for you than this repo.

 ## Installation